conan-io/docs/developing_packages/workspaces.rst

 Multi configuration build environments
 --------------------------------------

-Some build systems, like Visual Studio (MSBuild), they use "multi-configuration" environments.
+Some build systems, like Visual Studio (MSBuild), use "multi-configuration" environments.
 That is, even if the project is configured just once you can switch between different configurations (like Debug/Release) directly in the IDE and build there.

 The above example uses the Conan ``cmake`` generator, that creates a single *conanbuildinfo.cmake* file.
-This is not a problem if we have our configurations built in different folders, each one will contain its own *conanbuildinfo.cmake*.
-But for Visual Studio that means that if we wanted to switch from Debug<->Release, we should issue a new ``conan workspace install`` command with the right ``-s build_type`` and do a clean build, in order to get the right dependencies.
+This is not a problem if we have our configurations built in different folders.
+Each one will contain its own *conanbuildinfo.cmake*.
+For Visual Studio that means that if we wanted to switch from Debug<->Release, we should issue a new ``conan workspace install`` command with the right ``-s build_type`` and do a clean build, in order to get the right dependencies.